Event Overview

 What about spectators or support crew?

-Support crew are allowed to provide assistance to runners before the start of each lap.
+Support crew can assist runners only before the start of each lap.

 Can I use headphones?